NoPause-io/nopause-python/README.md

 ### `Class Voice`

-The voice APIs provides the addition and deletion of custom voice, and can also list all current voices.
+The `Voice` class enables you to add or remove custom voices, as well as list all existing voices.

 #### `Voice.add()`

-This API could be used to add a new voice with custom audios.
+This API can be utilized to replicate a new voice using multiple references.

 ##### Arguments